 1. We parked up just off Cemetery Lane & head further along it where on the left we come across The Saffron Moat.

 The Saffron Moat is known locally as ‘the cup & saucer’.
 Water was supplied to it by a spring.
-The moat measures approximately 35m x 44m, and is surrounded by a ditch up to 2m deep and 4m wide.
+The moat measures approximately 35m x 44m, & is surrounded by a ditch up to 2m deep & 4m wide

 The moat derived its name from the fields it was originally situated in, once called Saffron Close.
 The Canons of the nearby college grew crocuses in these fields & sold the saffron derived from them, hence the name

-2. Right let’s head back along Cemetery Road passing the cemetery on the left heading towards the main road through the town which at this stage is called College Street
+2. Head back along Cemetery Road passing the cemetery on the left heading towards the main road through the town which at this stage is called College Street

-3. On turning right we’re heading towards the centre of the town & get our first glimpse of the church spire that can be seen from virtually everywhere
+3. On turning right we head towards the centre of the town & get our first glimpse of the church spire that can be seen from virtually everywhere

 4. When we visited The Saffron Moat we mentioned that it probably supplied fish to the local college.
-So the next place we come to along here on the right is Chichele College
+So the next place we come to on the right is Chichele College